wp-plugins/synved-shortcodes/readme.txt

 = Features =
 * 20+ shortcodes and different elements!
-* Create tabs, sections, layout, lists, links, buttons and more!
+* Create tabs, sections/accordions, layout, lists, links, buttons and more!
 * Tabs are SEO friendly and work flawlessly without JavaScript!
 * Fully WordPress compliant, using latest standards
-* Quick and easy to use shortcode editor with previews
+* Quick and easy to use shortcode editor **with instant previews**
 * Shortcode editor allows for easy insertion in posts/pages!
-* Layout shortcodes allows for easy content organization
+* Layout shortcodes allow for tight content organization
-* Links shortcodes make importing and exporting content across sites much more reliable
+* Link shortcodes make importing and exporting content across sites much more reliable
+* Link shortcodes support a simple to use but *powerful template system* to tweak what is displayed and how it looks
+* The custom template system makes it extremely easy to create custom **author and post cards** with thumbnails
-* Many parameters for ultimate customizations
+* Many parameters for ultimate customization
 * All parameters are documented in detail in the shortcode editor
 * Many useful lightweight icons provided built-in
-* Easy to tweak the look with built-in custom CSS field
+* Easy to adjust the look of shortcodes with built-in custom CSS field
 * Optional slick and [professional skin available](http://synved.com/product/wordpress-shortcodes-slickpanel-skin/)

 = Example Shortcodes =